Moving on after treatment for non-Hodgkin lymphoma

 It may take a while before your fears lessen.
 But it may help to know that many cancer survivors have learned to live with this uncertainty and are leading full lives.
-Our document Living With Uncertainty: The Fear of Cancer Recurrence gives more information on this.
+Our document Living With Uncertainty: The Fear of Cancer Recurrence can give you more information on this.

-For some people, the lymphoma may never go away completely.
-These people may get regular treatments with chemotherapy (chemo), radiation, or other treatments to help keep the lymphoma in check for as long as possible.
-Learning to live with lymphoma as a more of a chronic disease can be hard and very stressful.
+For some, the lymphoma may never go away completely.
+These people still might get treatments to help keep the lymphoma in check for as long as possible.
+Learning to live with lymphoma as more of a chronic disease can be hard and very stressful.
 It has its own type of uncertainty.
-Our document When Cancer Doesn’t Go Away talks more about this
+Our document When Cancer Doesn’t Go Away has more on this

 Lymphomas are a varied group of diseases that call for different treatments and can have very different outlooks.
 Your care after treatment will depend to a large extent on what type of lymphoma you have, what type of treatment you received, and how well it worked.

 If you have finished treatment, your doctors will still want to watch you closely.
 It is very important to go to all of your follow-up appointments.
-During these visits, your doctors will ask about any problems you may have, examine you, and may order lab tests or imaging tests such as CT or PET scans to look for signs of cancer or treatment side effects.
+During these visits, your doctors will ask about any problems you may have, examine you, and might order lab tests or imaging tests to look for signs of recurrence or treatment side effects.

 Almost any cancer treatment can have side effects.
 Some may last for a few weeks or months, but others can last the rest of your life.
 This is the time for you to talk to your cancer care team about any changes or problems you notice, and any questions or concerns you have.